 The milder the misalignment, the less time it takes to correct, and since Diamond Whites only accepts mild and moderate cases, their average treatment plans are fairly short.
 Braces and Invisalign, by comparison, often take a year or more, primarily because they treat more severe misalignments.

-Diamond Whites’ 3–6-month average, however, is shorter than some other remote aligner brands.
+The 3–4-month timeframe that Diamond White says some customers can achieve, however, is shorter than some other remote aligner brands.
 Just remember that your specific timeline depends almost entirely on the severity of your condition, and it might even fall outside of these ranges.

 With their nighttime option, you only need to wear your aligners for ten hours per day.